Discrete stress-energy tensor in the loop O(n) model: Introduction

-Nienhuis~\cite{Nie84} related the loop~$O(n)$ model to the Coulomb gas, see~\cite{Mu10} for more details on the subject.
-This allowed him to predict the exact values of the universal critical exponents.
+Nienhuis~\cite{Nie84} non-rigorously related the loop~$O(n)$ model to the Coulomb gas, see~\cite{Mus10} for more details on the subject.
+This allowed him to derive the exact values of the universal critical exponents.
 Expressing the central charge corresponding to the loop~$O(n)$ model as a function of~$n$, one obtains

-In particular, this description would mean that for Dobrushin boundary conditions, i.e.~$\b = \{b,b'\}$, the interface from~$b$ to~$b'$ (see Fig.~\ref{fig:intro-notations}) converges to~$\sle_\kappa$ in the scaling limit (see~\cite{Smi_Icm06, Smi_Icm10} for more details).
+In particular, this description would mean that the scaling limit of the model is described by the Conformal Loop Ensemble (CLE) of parameter~$\kappa$ (see eg. \cite[Section~5.6]{KagNie04}).

-The same conjecture can be obtained by considering the parafermionic observables introduced by the third author in the case of the FK cluster models in~\cite{Smi_Ising,Smi_Icm06}:
+The same conjecture can be obtained by considering the parafermionic observables introduced by the third author in the case of the random cluster model in~\cite{Smi06,Smi10}:

-where the sum is taken over the configurations of the loop~$O(n)$ model containing a path from the boundary half-edge~$b$ to a midpoint of an edge~$z$, $\wind(\gamma)$ denotes the full rotation of this path as one goes from~$b$ to~$z$ and~$\sigma$ is a parameter.
-One knows the complex phase of the parafermionic observable on the boundary and for~$\sigma= 1-3\arccos(-n/2)/4\pi$ the observable partially satisfies the discrete Cauchy-Riemann equations.
-This led the third author~\cite{Smi_Icm06} to conjecture that the parafermionic observable, when properly normalised, converges to the unique holomorphic solution of the corresponding boundary value problem in the continuous domain:
+where the sum is taken over all non-intersecting collections of loops and a path linking two fixed bound points~$b$ and~$z$ on a given domain~$\Omega$ on the hexagonal lattice, $\wind(\gamma)$ denotes the full rotation of this path as one goes from~$b$ to~$z$ and~$\sigma$ is determined by~$n$ and~$x$:

+This observable satisfies a part of the discrete Cauchy-Riemann equations and its complex phase at each boundary point can be determined.
+This led the third author~\cite{Smi06} to conjecture that the parafermionic observable, when properly normalised, converges to the unique holomorphic solution of the corresponding boundary value problem in the continuous domain:

 where~$\mathcal{C}$ is a lattice dependent constant and~$\varphi$ is a conformal map from~$\Omega$ onto the upper half-plane.
-Note that the lefthand side in~\eqref{eq:intro-parafermion-convergence} is a martingale with respect to the growing interface and~$ (\varphi'/\varphi)^\sigma$ is a martingale with respect to~$\sle_\kappa$ for~$\kappa = 3/(\sigma + 1/2)$ (one needs to consider slit domains, see~\cite{Smi_Icm06}).
+Note that the lefthand side in~\eqref{eq:intro-parafermion-convergence} is a martingale with respect to the growing interface and~$ (\varphi'/\varphi)^\sigma$ is a martingale with respect to~$\sle_\kappa$ for~$\kappa = 3/(\sigma + 1/2)$ (one needs to consider slit domains, see~\cite{Smi06}).
 Replacing~$\sigma$ by its expression in terms of~$n$, one gets the same value of~$\kappa$ as the one derived via the Coulomb gas formalism.